-PayPal Credit is similar to a traditional credit card, but instead of a physical card, it simply uses your PayPal account.
-It isn’t available in all of the countries in which the company operates, but the application process is simple and can be done online.
+PayPal Credit is similar to a traditional credit card, but it simply uses your PayPal account instead of a physical card.
+It isn’t available in all countries in which the company operates, but the application process is simple and can be done online.

-There are a number of benefits to PayPal Credit, like interest-free payments for six months on purchases over $99.
+PayPal Credit has several benefits, like interest-free payments for six months on purchases over $99.
 Although you are still subject to approval, results are typically given within seconds of your application.

 So how do you use PayPal Credit?
-Well, once you’ve applied and been accepted, it works just like your normal account.
+Once you’ve applied and been accepted, it works just like your normal account.
 Many online stores that accept PayPal will also accept PayPal Credit, and instead of deducting the cost from your account, the amount will go onto a line of credit.

-However, if you have instant transfers enabled on your account, the amount may be transferred directly from your bank account.
-Be sure to check your settings beforehand, or you may instantly be charged the full purchasing price instead of having the amount sent to your credit balance.
+However, if you have instant transfers enabled on your account, PayPal may transfer the amount directly from your bank account.
+Be sure to check your settings beforehand, or you may be instantly charged the total purchasing price instead of having the amount sent to your credit balance.

-There is no card number or physical card associated with your PayPal Credit account, and the service cannot be used in physical stores.
+There is no card number or physical card associated with your PayPal Credit account, and you cannot use the service in physical stores.
 This makes it significantly more limited than traditional credit cards, so bear that in mind before relying too heavily on it.
-That said, it does offer purchase protection, so you don’t need to worry too much about fraud or stolen accounts.
+It does offer purchase protection, so you don’t need to worry too much about fraud or stolen accounts.

 In the United States, you have to be 18 years old to use PayPal.
-Minors are not allowed to create an account, even with their parent’s permission, and any accounts created by minors (even if the owner is now over the age of 18) may be locked or deleted at any point.
+Minors are not allowed to create an account, even with their parent’s permission, and any accounts created by minors (even if the owner is now over the age of 18) may be locked or deleted.

-PayPal works in more than 200 countries around the world, supporting 25 currencies.
+PayPal works in more than 200 countries worldwide, supporting 25 currencies.
 To see which countries are supported, check out this PayPal Global page.
-Note that fees and services offered vary by country or region.
+Note that fees and services vary by country or region.

-A: Within the US, there are no fees for creating an account, sending money, buying products, or withdrawing money to your bank account.
-Other services, such as exchanging money or selling items, do have a small fee attached.
-To see a full list of fees, log into your account online and click Fees at the bottom of the page.
+There are no PayPal fees for creating an account, sending money, buying products, or withdrawing money to your bank account within the US.
+Other services, such as exchanging money or selling items, do have a fee attached.
+To see a complete list of fees, log into your account online and click Fees at the bottom of the page.